 Below is an overview of how the respective flows of sending data to Humio work:

-Humio is optimized for live streaming of events in real time.
+Note, Humio is optimized for live streaming of events in real time.
 If you ship data that are not live you need to observe some basic rules in order that the resulting events be stored in Humio as efficiently as if they had been live.
-See Backfilling
+See Backfilling).

 A Data Shipper is a system tool that looks at files and system properties on a server and sends them to Humio.
 Data shippers take care of buffering, retransmitting lost messages, log file rolling, network disconnects, and a slew of other things so your data or logs are send to Humio in a reliable form.

-Example Flow In this example “Your Application” is writing logs to a log file.
+In Figure 1 here, “Your Application” is writing logs to a log file.
 The data shipper reads the data and pre-processes it (for example, this could be converting a multiline stack-trace into a single event).
 It then ships the data to Humio on one of our Ingest APIs.

-You can find the List of supported data shippers here.
+You can find a list of supported data shippers on the Data Shippers section of the Documentation.

-Example Flow Depending on your platform, the data flow will look slightly different.
+Depending on your platform, the data flow will look slightly different from Figure 2 here.
 Some systems use a built-in logging subsystem, others have you start a container running with a data shipper.
 Usually you will assign containers/instances in some way to indicate which repository and parser should be used at ingestion.

 Take a look at the individual integrations pages for more details.